Do you like yoga, and you also have a dog? Well, you have just fulfilled the two requirements to start a new experience called Dog Yoga.

 Yoga is a journey of self-discovery.
 You will experience and explore your capabilities and limitations and go beyond the boundaries of your body and mind.
 When you practice yoga, you go at your own pace.
 You are the one on the journey, and you decide how fast or slow you go.

 There are several aspects of yoga.
 The most known element is the physical side or asana.
-But you can also do breathing exercises or pranayama, meditation, chanting and even include changes in your diet.
+But you can also do breathing exercises known as pranayama, meditation, chanting and follow a yogic diet.

 When you commit yourself to yoga, yoga becomes a lifestyle.
-You don’t have to go all the way; it is a journey; you can choose how much you want yoga to be part of your life.
+You don’t have to go all the way; it’s a journey; you can choose how much you want yoga to be part of your life.
 You can embrace one or more aspects of yoga.